 Thanks so much for joining me today.
 I hope you found some helpful tips and tricks in this post.
 Are you brand new to wire weaving?
 If so, this post will help you decide which tools you should buy first.

-Also, be sure to favorite my Etsy shop for the latest ad-free printable PDF tutorials.
+Also, be sure to check out my Etsy shop for the latest ad-free printable PDF wire jewelry tutorials.
 As always, I’d love to see what you’ve made.
 And please share your ideas and suggestions for new tutorials and blog posts.
-So, be sure to connect with me @door44studios on Pinterest, Instagram, and Facebook.
+You can connect with me @door44studios on Instagram, and Facebook.
+And be sure to join my private Facebook Group where you can ask me questions anytime.

 Until next time, go find some unique improvised jewelry mandrels in your home and make something beautiful with them.